ministryofjustice/analytics-platform-ops/README.md

 The checked-in `terraform.tfvars` is for MoJ, so your platform is for another purpose either edit it in a fork of this repo, or create a separate .tfvars file with all the variable values you wish to override and specify it on the following (global) `terraform plan` and `terraform apply` steps with a parameter like: `-var-file="godobject.tfvars"`.

+### Domain name

+The platform runs on lots of subdomains stemming off a domain name or subdomain.

+It's easiest if you use a domain name that has been purchased using the same AWS account as the platform runs in, but other configurations are possible.
+See: https://github.com/kubernetes/kops/blob/master/docs/aws.md#configure-dns

 ### Creating global AWS resources, and preparing Terraform remote state

 **You must have valid AWS credentials in [`~/.aws/credentials`](http://docs.aws.amazon.com/amazonswf/latest/awsrbflowguide/set-up-creds.html)**